-a Private Key is “associated” with an Organisation Certificate or OCA Certificate where that Private Key is associated with the Public Key contained within that Organisation Certificate or OCA Certificate;
+except for a Root OCA Certificate, a Private Key is “associated” with an Organisation Certificate or OCA Certificate where that Private Key is associated with the Public Key contained within that Organisation Certificate or OCA Certificate.
+For a Root OCA Certificate, a Private Key is “associated” with that Root OCA Certificate if it is associated with the Public Key contained in unencrypted form within that Root OCA Certificate.
+Note that a Contingency Public Key will also be present in a Root OCA Certificate but that it will be present in an encrypted form;

+“CoS Certificate” means an Organisation Certificate issued to the DCC, acting in the role of the CoS Party, which has a Remote Party Role of ‘transitionalCoS’ with the meaning of SEC Section L, clause 3.18;

 an Organisation Certificate or OCA Certificate is considered to be “stored” on a Device if information from that Organisation Certificate or OCA Certificate forms part of the Device Security Credentials of that Device; and

-“Contingency Symmetric Key Splitting” means the splitting of the Contingency Symmetric Key into parts, each of which shall be securely retained by each of the “Symmetric Key Custodians”.
+“Contingency Symmetric Key Splitting” means the splitting of the Contingency Symmetric Key into parts, each of which are securely retained by each of the “Symmetric Key Custodians”.
 “Symmetric Key Custodians” shall be interpreted accordingly with the roles being fulfilled by the DCC.

 Scope